 Do I need special equipment to try IPTV?

 In most cases, no. A stable internet connection and a compatible device such as a smart TV, streaming box, phone, tablet, or computer is enough.
-A wired connection or strong Wi-Fi will give you the most accurate picture of real performance.
+A wired connection or strong Wi-Fi will give you the most accurate picture of real performance during the trial.

 What internet speed do I need for a good experience?

 Higher-resolution streaming needs more bandwidth, and streaming on several devices at once needs more still.
-If you experience buffering, first check your own connection speed and Wi-Fi signal, then decide whether the service itself is the issue.
+If you experience buffering during your trial, first check your own connection speed and Wi-Fi signal, then decide whether the service itself is the issue rather than your home network.

 Is a free trial a reliable way to judge a service?